COSMICAL-CONTAINER/C_Program-Print.h/README.md

 * V1.7
 * Fix the issue of function conflicts when multiple files contain Print. h at the same time
 * Add font macros to highlight, italic, underline, blink, and reverse text
+* V1.8
+* Fixed errors in font macro highlighting, italics, underscores, blinking, and reverse text printing variables
+* Rewrite the PrintMacroArgCount macro, now it can obtain the situation without parameters, implement print() and println(), and print blank or line breaks by default without passing parameters

 ---
 # C语言 Print.h